ShimmyShaman/midge/README.md

 # __midge__

-A graphical development environment intended for use with machine intelligent systems.
+A graphical development engine and editor environment intended for use with machine _"intelligent"_ systems.

+#### Focus on visualization of data and errors
+Allows quick reiteration and fixing of problems.

 #### Automation of process and workflow generation